Judith Rothchild - prints and biography

 Judith Rothchild

-The Ashmoleon Museum, Oxford, England
+The Ashmolean Museum, Oxford, England

-The Musee Fabre, Montpellier, France
+The Musée Fabre, Montpellier, France

-The Museum of Bedarieux
+The Museum of Bédarieux

 Imperial College, London

-Paintings in Hospitals in Scotland and London
+Paintings in Hospitals, Scotland and London

 Harvard University